 4. Steel mirror

-Despite what it says, this is basically just a really polished and reflective square of steel that you can keep in your pocket.
+This is basically just a really polished and reflective square of steel that you can keep in your pocket.
 Aside from the obvious uses for your very important personal beauty routines, steel mirrors are super useful.
 You can use the reflection to signal someone, tie it to a stick and look around corners, bang it on something to make a loud noise, or even to temporarily blind an enemy on a sunny day.

 5. Sledge hammer